-Explanation: An LDAP operation returned LDAP\MORE\RESULTS\TO\RETURN.
+- Explanation: An LDAP operation returned LDAP_MORE_RESULTS_TO_RETURN.
 This indicates that more results are chained in the result message.
-The libraries return this code when the call to the ldap\parse\result function reveals that additional result codes are available.
+The libraries return this code when the call to the ldap_parse_result function reveals that additional result codes are available. - Action: Examine the log for related messages.